 Provide basic safety information on the school website.

 In the event of an incident, HVUSD will:

-- Disseminate information via Parent Square to inform parents about exactly what is known to have happened. - Implement the plan to manage phone calls and parents who arrive at school. - Describe how the school is handling the situation. - Provide information regarding possible reactions of their children and ways to talk with them. - Inform parents and students when and where the school will resume.
+- Disseminate information via the Districts current notification system to inform parents about exactly what is known to have happened. - Implement the plan to manage phone calls and parents who arrive at school. - Describe how the school is handling the situation. - Provide information regarding possible reactions of their children and ways to talk with them. - Inform parents and students when and where the school will resume.